jaynandankumar/6th-project-spotify-clone/README.md

-# jayy
+# 6th project spotify clone
-this is the first repo
+this is the 6th project completed in alpha intern